Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Dynamic mode decomposition

 \subsubsection{Comparsion between sDMD and DMD}

-The dataset provided in \cite{kutz2016dynamic} consists of a time series of two-dimensional vorticity fields obtained by computer simulation of the wake flow behind a cylinder for Reynolds number $Re=UD/\nu = 100$, where $U$, $D$ and $\nu$ denote the free-stream velocity, the diameter of the cylinder and the kinematic viscosity of the fluid.
-The dominant dynamics are governed by periodic vortex shedding, and therefore very well suited for DMD validation.
-For details on the numerical method used to generate the data we refer to the original reference \citep{kutz2016dynamic}.
-In total, 151 vorticity-field samples, separated by a time interval $\Delta t=0.2$, were analysed.
-A typical sample is shown in figure~\ref{fig1}a(i), where the flow evolves from left to right shedding cyclonic vortices in blue (dark grey) and anticyclonic vortices in red (light grey) at a $Re$-dependent frequency $f$.
+The dataset provided in Ref.~\cite{kutz2016dynamic} consists of a time series of two-dimensional vorticity fields obtained by computer simulation of the wake flow behind a cylinder for Reynolds number $Re=UD/\nu = 100$, where $U$, $D$ and $\nu$ denote the free-stream velocity, the diameter of the cylinder and the kinematic viscosity of the fluid.
+The dominant dynamics is governed by periodic vortex shedding, therefore it is very well suited for DMD validation.
 The vortex-shedding frequency can be expressed in non-dimensional form through the Strouhal number $St = fD/U$.
-For the present dataset at $Re = 100$, the Strouhal number is around $St = 0.16$.
+Here, the Strouhal number is around $St = 0.16$.
+For details on the numerical method used to generate the data we refer to the original reference \cite{kutz2016dynamic}.
+In total, 150 vorticity-field samples, separated by a time interval $\Delta t=0.2$, were analysed.